 36. Why should welding electrodes be dried before use?

-Due to the influence of factors such as electrode coating composition and performance, air humidity, storage mode and storage time, the process performance of the electrode is often deteriorated due to moisture absorption, resulting in unstable arc, increased spatter, and prone to defects such as pores and cracks.
+The performance of electrodes can often be negatively affected by various factors such as electrode coating composition, air humidity, storage mode, and storage time, leading to moisture absorption and resulting in an unstable arc, increased spatter, and a greater likelihood of defects such as pores and cracks.

 37. What are the advantages of argon arc welding of aluminum and aluminum alloys?

-The main advantages of argon arc welding of aluminum and aluminum alloys are that argon is an inert gas, with good protection effect, stable arc and beautiful weld formation.
+The main advantages of argon arc welding for aluminum and its alloys are due to the use of argon as an inert gas.
+It provides good protection, a stable arc, and produces beautiful weld formations.

-When the power supply adopts AC, the cathode crushing effect can be used to effectively remove the alumina film on the surface of the molten pool.
+When an AC power supply is used, the cathode crushing effect can effectively remove the alumina film from the surface of the molten pool.

-Argon flow has a scouring effect on the welding area, which accelerates the cooling rate of the welded joint, improves the microstructure and properties of the joint, and reduces the residual deformation of the weldment after welding.
+Argon flow also has a scouring effect on the welding area, which accelerates the cooling rate of the welded joint.
+This improves the microstructure and properties of the joint while reducing the residual deformation of the weldment after welding.

 38. Which welding method can be selected for horizontal butt welding of pipes?

-At this time, the ideal welding method is pulsed argon arc welding, that is, tungsten pulsed argon arc welding or melting electrode pulsed argon arc welding, especially the former is more mature at present.
+Therefore, the ideal welding method in such situations is pulsed argon arc welding.
+This can be done using tungsten pulsed argon arc welding or melting electrode pulsed argon arc welding, with the former being more mature at present.

 39. What problems should be paid attention to when using rigid fixation method to reduce welding residual deformation?

-Using rigid fixation method to reduce welding residual deformation, attention should be paid to:
+When using the rigid fixation method to reduce welding residual deformation, it is important to note the following:

 40. What is a weld “joint”?
 What are the key points of joint operation?

-During electrode arc welding, due to the limited length of electrode, a weld is often welded by multiple electrodes, or due to the welding process requirements, a weld is connected by several short welds.
+During electrode arc welding, a weld is often created using multiple electrodes due to the limited length of the electrode.
+Additionally, due to the welding process requirements, a weld may be formed by several short welds that are connected together.

-The connection between electrode and electrode, short weld and short weld is called the “joint” of weld.
+The connection between electrodes or short welds is called the “joint” of the weld.